Krish-Parekh/library-management-client/README.md

 Next.js automatically creates routes based on the files in the `app` directory.
 For example:

 - `app/(dashboard)/page.ts` - Home page
+- `app/(auth)/login/page.ts` - Login page
+- `app/(auth)/signup/page.ts` - Signup page

 ### Styles

 Global styles are defined in `app/globals.css`.

+### Folder Structure
+- `components`: Reusable components.
+- `app`: Pages and components for the application.
+- `hooks`: Custom hooks for data fetching.
+- `constants`: Constants used in the application.
+- `lib`: Utility functions and services.
+- `types`: TypeScript types and interfaces.
+- `middleware.ts`: Middleware for the application.

 ## Deployment